Skip to main content

 The Menstrual Cycle a Blueprint for Bone Health

 The rhythmic rise and fall of hormones during a healthy ovulatory cycle provides a clear illustration of progesterone’s importance.
-In the first half of the cycle, rise, preparing the body for potential pregnancy.
+In the first half of the cycle, estrogen levels rise, preparing the body for potential pregnancy.
 Following ovulation, during the luteal phase, progesterone levels peak.
 This surge of progesterone provides a powerful stimulus for bone formation.

 Progesterone directly stimulates osteoblasts, the body’s bone-building cells, to promote the formation of new bone tissue.